-Stormwater runoff from the developed area of the site will flow overland to the south corner of the lot, following natural drainage paths.
+Stormwater runoff from the developed area of the site will flow overland to the south corner of the lot, following natural drainage paths and filter into the rock shatter below the surface of the site.
 Along the south property line, a new swale and storm detention basin will be created to collect and direct all runoff from the site to the roadside ditch on Fitzsimmons Rd.
-The basin will collect the first 10 mins of rainfall and then direct it to outlet at an allowable rate.
 The water will be directed towards Fitzsimmons Rd by a 300mm dia outlet culvert which will control the water and flow into the existing roadside ditch.